 - 1. The UE sends the RRCReestablishmentRequest. - 2A-5A.
 Depicts the case where the UE context could not be retrieved by the new gNB-CU_A.
 In step 2A, the NR CGI associated to PLMN_A is indicated.
 In step 5A, the gNB-CU_A would prepare the possibility to revert back to normal RRC Connection Establishment, indicating that the UE Context was not retrieveable and may include the re-directed RRC message as received in step 1.
+After step 5A, the gNB-DU_A may redirect the UE towards the PLMN indicated in DL RRC message transfer, if the PLMN assistance information is provided by the gNB-CU_A.
 If the New gNB-DU{A/B} was not able to deduce the RRC message from step 1, this indicator triggers step 2B.
 The New gNB-DU_A is supposed to trigger the release the UE-associated signalling connection (not shown). - 2B-5B.
-Depicts the case where the UE context was retrieveable by the new gNB-CU_B.
+Depicts the case where the UE context was retrieveable by the New gNB-CU_B.
 In step 2B, the NR CGI associated to PLMN_B is indicated.
-2B also includes the C-RNTI allocated at reception of step 1. - 6-8.
-The RRC Connection Reestablishment continues with the New gNB-CU_B. - NOTE: If all gNB-CUs indicate that the UE context is not retrievable, the RRC connection reestablishment falls back to RRC Connection setup, as described in section 8.11.2.
+Step 2B also includes the C-RNTI allocated at reception of step 1. - 6-8.
+The RRC Connection Reestablishment continues with the New gNB-CU_B. - NOTE: If all gNB-CUs indicate that the UE context is not retrievable, the RRC connection reestablishment falls back to RRC Connection setup, as described in section 8.11.2. - NOTE: Initiating procedures from gNB-DU_A towards gNB-CU_A and from gNB-DU_B to gNB-CU_B in parallel is not precluded.